 - Unadjusted trial balance

 - Adjusted trial balance

 - Financial statements

 - Post-closing trial balance

 Adjusting entries example

 At the end of the accounting period, the company makes adjusting entries.
-These update the accounts.
+These adjusting entries update the accounts to their proper balance.

 Assume Parnell, Inc. has the following accounts and account balances for 2022.
-We will make the necessary adjusting entries for the end of the year.
+It will make the necessary adjusting entries for the end of the year.